-Disallows link types (allowed-links
+Disallows link types

 This rules checks the link destination and disallows certain categories of links: